apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 * View all the database types and versions available for creating a cluster.

-  Make sure the `apecloud-mysql` cluster definition is installed with `kubectl get clusterdefinition apecloud-mysql`.
+  Make sure the `apecloud-mysql` cluster definition is installed.

   ```bash
   kubectl get clusterdefinition apecloud-mysql